Northeast British Columbia Operations

 Employee volunteering

-Our employees hosted different events and raised funds to support local charities, including the Fort St. John Women’s Resource Society.
+Our employees hosted different events and raised funds to support local charities, including the Dawson Creek Hospital and the Fort St. John Hospital Foundation.

 Supporting education